RSS

 • machine location history

-• fuel level in tank
+• fuel level in the tank

-• state of the machine in the field
+• machine status in the field

 • machine speed